akruszewski/gibl/manuscript/chapter3.md

 ## Summary

 We built every component one by one, gradually.
-Some components are orthogonal - this means that some components are independent of one another, for example, wallet's implementation does not call procedures in block, and a block can be used independently of wallet.

-But when we combine all of them together we get a blockchain system.
+Some components are orthogonal - they are independent of one another.
+For example, wallet's implementation does not call procedures in block, and a block can be used independently of wallet.
+When we combine all of the components we get a nicely designed blockchain system.

-What are the gains?
-We will be able to extend our system with peer-to-peer functionality and smart contracts without touching the basic components.
+This design allows to extend our system easily.
+In the next chapter we will extend it with peer-to-peer and smart contracts functionalities without ichanging the basic components.

+[^ch4n1]: TODO: Something about the RSA algorithm.

+[^ch4n2]: TODO: Something about the SHA algorithm.